7RU7H/Archive/Cryptography/Cryptography-Glossary.md

 Plain text: Human-legible text.
 Can be transformed into cipher text via an encryption algorithm.

+Pseudorandom Number Generator (PRNG): generate random numbers algorithmically based on an initial seed value and are not True Random Number Generators, either:
+- Statistical PRNG
+- Cryptographically secure PRNG

+Randomness: property referring to the lack of pattern observability

 Salt: A string appended to a password to create a unique digest when run through a hashing algorithm.

+Seeding: An initial value, a seed, that is use to generate data

 Snake oil: cryptographic method considered bogus or fraudulent